stan-alam/AWS/AWS_CSA/chap02/notes.md

 **YOU should use MU when uploading objects larger than 100 Mbytes, you must use multipart upload for objects larger than 5GB.** When using the low-level APIs, you must break the file to be uploaded into parts and keep track of the parts.
 But when using the low-level APIs, you must break the file to be uploaded into parts and keep track of the parts.
 When using the high-level APIs and the high level- Amazon S3 commands in the AWS CLI ( aws s3 cp, aws, s3, mv, aws s3 sync) multipart upload is automatically performed for large objects.

     You can set an object lifecycle policy on a bucket to abort incomplete multipart uploads after a specified number of days.
 This will minimize the storage costs associated with multipart uploads that were not completed.

+## Range GETS

+You can use **Range GET** which allows you to download only a portion of an object in both S3 and glacier.
+Using Range HTTP header in the GET request or equivalent parameter in one the SDK wrapper libs, you specify a range of the object.
+THis is useful for dealing with large objects when you(the end user) has poor connection or you only need to download a "known portion of a large Amazon Glacier Backup."

+## Cross-Regional Replication

+*Cross-Regional replication* is An S3 feature.
+It allows you to asynch replicate all new objects in the source bucket in one AWS region to target bucket in another region.
+Any metadata and ACLS associated with the object are also part of the replication.
+You setup a cross-regional replication on your source bucket, any changes to the data, metadata, or ACLs on object trigger a new replication to the destination bucket.
+To enable cross-region replication, versioning must be turned on for both source and destination buckets. **You must use an IAM policy to give AWS S3 permission to replicate objects on your behalf**.

+**Cross regional replication** is commonly used to reduce the latency required to access objects in AWS S3 by placing objects closer to a set of users or to meet requirements to store backup data at a certain distance from the original source data.

+    If turned on in an existing bucket, cross-region replication will only replication new objects.
+Existing objects will NOT be replicated and must be copied to the new bucket by a separate command.

+## Logging

+For tracking requests to your S3 bucket, you can also enable S3 server access logs.**Logging is OFF by default**. but can be easily enabled.
+The source bucket is where you will log from, the target is where your logs will be stored.
+You can store access logs in the same bucket or in a different bucket.
+It is optional, either way.

+    It is a best practice to specify a prefix, such as logs/ or yourbucketname/logs/, so that you can more easily find ( identify )your logs.